 The data warehouse project plan is a bit of a misnomer, because the data warehouse is really more a service than a project.
+We are constantly reviewing change requests and building out new "cubes" (on which see Using the Data Warehouse).

 - Identifying and training a database administrator